tombensve/APS/APS-Webs/APSWebManager/docs/src/WebManager.md

 Each message must be addressed!
 An address is just a string.
 It can be anything.
 If you send to an address it will be received if there is something also listening to exactly the same address.
 See an address as a group name as is common in other messaging solutions.

 As said above when a send is done on the Vert.x event bus it does a round robin between each listener of the "sent to" address.
 This to support load balancing.
-This makes it very important to think through the addresses used.

 #### Address Strategy